How Do SIPPs Work? Crucial Insights For 2025

 • Hedge funds

-Before you get to that stage, however, it’s important to consider factors such as fees, services, and investment options when choosing a provider.
+Opening up a SIPP typically involves filling in an application form with a SIPP provider and choosing your investments, but before you get to that stage, it's important to consider factors such as fees, services, and investment options available when choosing a provider.

 Opening a SIPP Account

-You will also need to decide whether to fund your SIPP by transferring an existing pension into it or by doing a bank transfer or debit card payment to obtain started.
+Once your details are submitted, you'll decide how to fund your SIPP, whether by transferring an existing pension or making a payment through bank transfer or debit card.

 Transferring Existing Pensions to a SIPP